aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-pptx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to PPTX?</h2>

+Converting XLSM to PPTX is a common requirement for Python developers.
+XLSM is a Microsoft Excel macro-enabled workbook format which is used to store data in tabular form.
+It is a binary file format which is used to store data in a tabular form.
+On the other hand, PPTX is a Microsoft PowerPoint Open XML Presentation format which is used to store presentations.
+It is an XML-based file format which is used to store presentations.
+Converting XLSM to PPTX is a great way to make the data more presentable and easier to understand.

+<h2>How Aspose.Total helps for XLSM to PPTX Conversion?</h2>
-For a Python developer, who is trying to add a XLSM to PPTX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and PPTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSM and PPTX files.
+It helps to automate the conversion process of XLSM to PPTX.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSM file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with XLSM files.
+It supports a variety of features such as creating, editing, and converting XLSM files.
+It also supports features such as formatting, data validation, and conditional formatting.
+It also supports features such as creating charts, pivot tables, and worksheets.

+The Aspose.Slides for Python via .NET API provides a wide range of features to work with PPTX files.
+It supports a variety of features such as creating, editing, and converting PPTX files.
+It also supports features such as formatting, adding text, and adding images.
+It also supports features such as creating charts, tables, and slides.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLSM to PPTX.
+It provides a wide range of features to work with XLSM and PPTX files.
+It helps to make the data more presentable and easier to understand.

 {{% /blocks/products/pf/feature-page-summary %}}